What is HVAC and What does HVAC mean?

 2. How Many Stages is Your System?

-A heating and cooling system may either be a 'one-stage' or 'two-stage' type.
+A heating and cooling system may either be a ‘one-stage’ or ‘two-stage’ type.
 You may have to look inside the current thermostat you have in your system.
-This will help you to determine the type of system and whether it is 'one-stage' or 'two-stage.'
+This will help you to determine the type of system and whether it is ‘one-stage’ or ‘two-stage.’
+By so doing, you will be able to get the information you require.
+However, this involves dealing with your power supply to the system, therefore, if you’re not sure, get a technician to assist you.

 3. Process